 The Millennium Project offers internships of several months to one year, which can be full-time or part-time (a minimum of 20 hours per week).
 Interns have the opportunity to work on:

-1. Up-dating and improving one of more of the 15 Global Challenges (see http://millennium-project.org/millennium/challenges.html.
+1. Updating and improving one or more of the 15 Global Challenges.
 This includes working on briefing situation charts; text; future implications of news and other developments; computer models; finding leading experts; identifying resources from best websites to books, models, and videos.

 4. Other futures research as it arises during the time of the internship such as the future of environmental security, science & technology, global scenarios, and to identify leading minds in various fields.

 5. Those more interested in methodology can help update the "Futures Research Methodology."

 6. Support the Executive Assistant and/or CEO by monitoring project listservs, data entry, check draft texts for errors, and reviewing new software for project applications.
 Requirements change from month to month.